isneezy/vue-selectize/docs/api/props.md

 ## value

 Contains the currently selected value.
 Very similar to a value attribute on an `<input>`.
-You can listen for changes using `input` event using v-on
+You can listen for changes using `input` event using v-on.

 ```js
 value: { default: null, type: [Array, Object, String, Number] },